Lifestyle Changes That Can Lower Your Blood Pressure

 Check your blood pressure

-Check yours regularly to make sure it doesn’t get too high and you can check it with a home monitor, or you can visit your doctor or some pharmacies offer this service.
+Check yours regularly to make sure it doesn’t get too high and you can check it yourself with a home monitor.
+You can also visit your doctor and many pharmacies offer this service too.

 High blood pressure often doesn’t have symptoms so measuring your BP is the best way to tell if diet, exercise, and other lifestyle changes are working.